Skip to content

 • You need full-face coverage (orbital and cheekbone protection, not just nose)

-• You need a mask that stays secure through an entire game without adjustment
+• You need a mask that stays secure through an entire game without mid-game adjustment

-• You plan to use the mask long-term (preventative use, recurring seasons)
+• You plan to use the mask long-term across multiple seasons

 For a full comparison of all basketball face mask options including the Mueller, QianCheng, Aurafix, and Electomania, see our complete face mask buyer's guide.